Bridging the Skills Gap through Graduate Apprenticeships

 Supporting business to address skills shortages

-Edinburgh Napier University is one of the largest providers of Graduate Apprenticeships and a market leader in work-based learning in Scotland.
-We have formed successful working partnerships with many employers, ranging from micro-SMEs to multinational organisations.
-Our success is built on strong industry partnerships.
-When you partner with us, we will support your organisation throughout, and use our experience and resources to put you at the centre of what we do.
+Edinburgh Napier University has established successful partnerships with organisations of all sizes – from micro‑SMEs to multinational companies.
+Our approach is built on collaboration: when you partner with us, we work alongside your organisation throughout the journey, using our experience and resources to support your goals and place your needs at the centre of the programme.
 Find out more >

 Graduate Apprenticeships offer a unique value proposition to people who prefer a more practical approach to learning and they're ready to get into the world of work.
 What an apprenticeship does is offer them an option to join a university course while also having an income running at the same time.